-Snapping his fingers found himself surrounded with Darkness.
+Snapping his fingers found himself surrounded by Darkness.

-He remained in the cube for so long that his thoughts started to repeat, he ran out of content in his mind to explore, everything in his head became as dark as the cube that he was trapped in.
+He remained in the cube for so long that his thoughts started to repeat; he ran out of contentment in his mind to explore, and everything in his head became as dark as the cube that he was trapped in.
 Nothing but silence as Anodyne gave up on moving, screaming, and crying.

 His body was cramped, and he could feel his bones starting to fuse together.
 He kept his biological body from faltering out of self-preservation, but once his mind turned black, he let it slip away.
-Outside the cube Rune was pushing it through the Eternaverse, crossing universes, multiverses, stretching beyond the created content, to the naturally spawning creations of the Eternaverse, until eventually he arrived at throne where another deity sat.
-Their visage was so powerful that those who dared to look upon them had their eyes burnt from their skulls, and despite deities abilities to create, and even alter selves, they were incapable of seeing, or even remembering what sight was, as if they were born into darkness.
+Outside the cube, Rune was pushing it through the Eternaverse, crossing universes, and multiverses, stretching beyond the created content to the naturally spawning creations of the Eternaverse, until eventually, he arrived at the throne where another deity sat.
+Their visage was so powerful that those who dared to look upon them had their eyes burnt from their skulls, and despite deities’ abilities to create and even alter selves, they were incapable of seeing or even remembering what sight was as if they were born into darkness.

 Rune kept their head bowed to avoid the image of the deity before them and spoke through the cube, his voice just loud enough for Anodyne to hear.

 “Hey buddy, so I wasn’t just a wandering dude who built a wall, but I am sure you figured that out by now.
 But I have delivered you to your new owner, so have fun, buddy.
 They like to collect crazy gods, so I just make them and get paid well for it, nothing personal.”